-- The world economy has been in a fragile state since the global banking sector crisis in 2008, and the current uncertainty looks set to continue for some time. - Very low interest rates (as part of the measures used to alleviate the global credit crunch and as a tool by the Central Banks to prevent recession impacting on major world economies).
+- The world economy has been in a fragile state since the global banking sector crisis in 2008, and whilst there are signs of a recovery the current uncertainty looks set to continue for some time. - Very low interest rates (as part of the measures used to alleviate the global credit crunch and as a tool by the Central Banks to prevent recession impacting on major world economies).

 In response to the former the Pension Fund has continued to adopt a very prudent approach to counterparties to whom it is willing to lend.
-A number of UK banks have been removed from the counterparty list following downgradings of their credit ratings by the main credit rating agencies.
-Non-Eurozone overseas banks have been added to the counterparty list, but subject to strict criteria and the prudent management of deposits with them.
+As a result only a small number of selected UK banks and building societies and Non-Eurozone overseas banks in highly rated countries are being used, subject to strict criteria and the prudent management of deposits with them.
 The lending policy is kept under constant review with reference to strict criteria for inclusion in the counterparty list.